adnankanaan/KotlinFFmpegEditor/README.md

-# Kotlin short Video Editor Library 🎬
+# Kotlin Short Video Editor Library 🎬

 A simple and clean Android library to edit videos using FFmpeg.